 Avoid Time Square Characters

 Do not interact or take photos of the characters found in Time Square, unless you don’t mind paying for the experience.
 Avoid walking through the blue squares marked out on the floor, as they have to stay within these lines.
 The same goes for the CD hustlers, don’t make eye contact and keep your hands in your pockets.

 More hotels in NYC are now charging a resort fee, this additional cost is on the increase, although you can still find accommodation without.
-This charge generally ranging from $20-$40 per room, per night is on top of your accommodation reservation rate.
+This charge generally ranging from $20-$40 per room, per night is on top of your accommodation reservation rate and paid locally.